 And, of course, head over to the campus bookstore or an area retail store and start stocking up on Seminole apparel- You are about to spend your student’s next four years growing to love the FSU.
 Or check out some great Seminole gear at Life is Good, Champions on Display; Fansedge.Fanatics.

-For those with fancier taste, check out the Dooney & Bourke collegiate collection. and, check out customized skins for your Nole’s laptop, cell phone, gaming devices and even their amazon echo with a customized FSU skin from Skinit.
+For those with fancier taste, check out the Dooney & Bourke collegiate collection. and, check out customized skins for your Nole’s laptop, cell phone, gaming devices and even their amazon echo with customized FSU skin from Skinit.
 Use code huh25 and you will get 25% off your order (excludes gift cards, e-cards, and shipping)

 There are a Starbucks and an Einstein’s just steps away should you need a pick me up at some point in the day.
 This is not to imply that orientation is boring, but it is long.
-Orientation ends at about 1 pm the second day.
+Orientation ends at about 1 pm on the second day.